 Contrast to circa 1997, and I got dual boot and mounting my windows drive figured out.
 Hadn’t found out about non-root users yet.

-I asked in EFnet #linux about how to start x.
+I asked in EFnet about how to start x.
 The answer I was given was rm -rf /.
 I said Thanks and rebooted to Linux.

 Ladies and gentlemen, that is not the correct answer.
 The correct answer was startx.
 The answer I was given fucked both my Linux and my windows drives.